Taras Borodajkewycz: Espionage activities for the Soviet Union

 Hints as to the fact that Borodajkewycz offered his espionage activities to the Soviets after 1945 were already voiced by the former Austrian State President Heinz Fischer in his famous book on Borodajkewycz.
 Fischer maintains that the GRU officer who contracted Borodajkewycz was the then Vienna Station Chief Resident, Colonel Stern.
 Later studies could show that the involvement of Borodajkewycz with the Soviets was much deeper and that Soviet intelligence agencies provided him with generous funding for his numerous business activities, especially in Western Austria, which at that time – until 1955 - was under Western Allied control.

 Activities as a senior book editor

 Borodajkewycz, after 1945, worked as senior book editor for the Salzburg-based book publishing company Otto Mueller Verlag.
 His major success was the publishing of the book by the Austrian art historian Hans Sedlmayr Verlust der Mitte.

 The Sedlmayr book, published in 1948, was a bestseller.
-According to Rathkolb, Borodajkewycz received royalties to the tune of 58000 €.
+According to Rathkolb, Borodajkewycz received royalties in the amount of 58000 €.
 Rathkolb emphasized that the cooperation with Hans Sedlmayr dated back to the 1930s.